- OVERCOMING THE BIAS AGAINST ORGANIZATION BUILDING

 Overcoming The Bias Against Organization Building

 It’s a scenario that happens far too often in the nonprofit sector.
 Recently, I met with a nonprofit Development Director who has had a really hard time convincing her Executive Director and board to let her spend money on a donor database and new fundraising materials.
 Yet, at the same time the Development Director is expected to raise millions of dollars in revenue.
 That sounds completely crazy, doesn’t it?
-How can someone reach ambitious goals without the fundamental building blocks necessary to get there?
+How can someone reach ambitious goals without the capacity capital – the fundamental building blocks necessary to get there?

 But in the nonprofit world this scenario is often the rule rather than the exception.
 Infrastructure, capacity, fundraising, marketing, and operation dollars are somehow bad, not necessary, or dismissed.

 It amazes me how much the donor, government, and even sometimes nonprofit leadership bias against nonprofit organization building holds the sector back.
 It seems like such a simple thing: in order to get more results you need to devote time, energy and resources to organization building.
 In order to find the resources required to deliver programs, you need to invest in exceptional staff to generate revenue.
 In order to track program results, you need a system that includes technology and staff.
 In order to have a fantastically talented staff, you need a human resources function that takes the time to recruit, vet, and train great candidates.
 A nonprofit cannot exist on direct program dollars alone.

 There must be a recognition in the nonprofit sector, and among the philanthropy that funds it, that nonprofits need money to support not only their direct services, but also the infrastructure of the organization.
 Nonprofits will only get better at creating social change if they have a strong and effective organization behind their work.